Human-Language-technologies/HLT/README.md

 The first layer is a BERT transformer while the third layer is a Neural Network.
 The second layer has been tested with three possibilities: GRU, CNN and GRU + CNN.
 We will compare the models pointing out the best one, and trying to understand why it obtained the best values.

+The project idea comes from the kaggle competition ["Twitter Sentiment Analysis"](https://www.kaggle.com/c/tweet-sentiment-extraction/overview).
-The code can be found in the code folder
+The code can be found in the code folder.